opticyclic/CompilerBot/prompts.md

 > "Command 'gradle' not found, but can be installed with:".
 > Should the README be using the Gradle Wrapper instead?
 > If so, output the whole README.md incorporating the changes.

+Rename the project to match the created one in GitHub

+> The project name is now compiler-bot and the clone command is git clone git@github.com:opticyclic/compiler-bot.git.
+Update the README